Maximum a posteriori estimation: Limitations

 In many types of models, such as mixture models, the posterior may be multi-modal.
 In such a case, the usual recommendation is that one should choose the highest mode: this is not always feasible (global optimization is a difficult problem), nor in some cases even possible (such as when identifiability issues arise).
-Furthermore, the highest mode may be uncharacteristic of the majority of the posterior.
+Furthermore, the highest mode may be uncharacteristic of the majority of the posterior, especially in many dimensions.

 Finally, unlike ML estimators, the MAP estimate is not invariant under reparameterization.
 Switching from one parameterization to another involves introducing a Jacobian that impacts on the location of the maximum.
+In contrast, Bayesian posterior expectations are invariant under reparameterization.